How to make a complaint

 - reject the complaint in part or full and give reasons for doing so.

-If you are dissatisfied with that response or any further delay at this time, you will have a period of Six months in
+If you are dissatisfied with the response or any further delay at this time, you have a period of Six months in

-which you can refer the matter to the Financial Ombudsman Service, whose details are shown
+which you can refer the matter to the Financial Ombudsman Service (details as below).

 The Financial Ombudsman Service provides consumers with a free, independent service for resolving disputes with financial firms.